elastisys/compliantkubernetes/docs/user-guide/kubernetes-ui.md

 1. Make sure you performing the [above changes](#note-for-macos-and-linux-users).
 1. Install [Monokle](https://monokle.io/) as instructed in the upstream documentation.
 1. Perform OpenID authentication via your browser.
-1. Make sure to select a valid namespace, since Compliant Kubernetes does not come with a `default` namespace.
+1. Make sure to select a valid namespace, since Compliant Kubernetes does not allow access to the `default` namespace.

 Monokle should work out-of-the-box with Compliant Kubernetes.